Atmospheric Environment: X

 We invite Original Research Papers, Review Papers, and Short Communications.

-Submissions should be novel and innovative, related to the following sectors, and crucially cover science and technologies that reduce atmospheric concentrations of pollutants impacting air quality and global climate change:
+Submissions should be novel and innovative, related to the following sectors, with an emphasis on innovative solutions to reduce atmospheric concentrations of pollutants affecting air quality and contributing to climate change:

 Combustion technology